-In spite of the big part played by the revolutionary T.U. movement in the strike struggles of this period, the revolutionary T.U. organisations did not consolidate their growing influence, and did not continue a stubborn and systematic struggle to win the masses, even in those branches of industry where they led the strikes.
-On the other hand the A.F.L., under the influence of the rising militant moods of the masses, changed its tactics of open sabotage and disruption of strikes and resorted to N.I.R.A. arbitration instead.
-In a number of industries, the local unions belonging to the A.F.L. undertook the leadership of the growing mass movement, declared and conducted strikes, and formed new organisations Thus in March, 1934, when a new strike wave took place, after a period of comparative quiet, it was found that the T.U.U.L. organisations were pushed into the background by the unions belonging to the A.F.L., and especially by the new unions with their basis in the factories, the Federal locals of the A.F.L.
+In spite of the big role played by the revolutionary T.U. movement in the strike struggles of this period, the revolutionary T.U. organizations did not consolidate their growing influence and did not continue a stubborn and systematic struggle to win the masses even in those branches of industry where they led the strikes.
+On the other hand, the A.F. of L., under the influence of the rising militant moods of the masses, changed its tactics of open sabotage and disruption of strikes and resorted to N.R.A. arbitration instead.
+In a number of industries, the local unions belonging to the A.F. of L. undertook the leadership of the growing mass movement, declared and conducted strikes, and formed new organizations.
+Thus, in March, 1934, when a new strike wave took place, after a period of lessened strikes, it was found that the T.U.U.L. organizations were pushed into the background by the unions belonging to the A.F. of L., and especially by the new unions with their basis in the factories, the Federal locals of the A.F. of L.